-Dental Artistry offers Zirconia crowns which offer the best aesthetic appearance coupled with extreme durability.
-Zirconia is the strongest ceramic material used for dental restorations and can withstand the force of chewing while offering the longest lasting ceramic material.
+Dental Artistry offers Zirconia crowns that offer the best aesthetic appearance coupled with extreme durability.
+Zirconia is the strongest ceramic material used for dental restorations and can withstand the force of chewing while offering the longest-lasting ceramic material.
 Zirconia is also known for its translucent properties, which enables it to blend well with the existing enamel and surrounding teeth.
 It is also a biocompatible material, meaning that the risk for inflammation or allergic reaction is significantly decreased.

 Did You Know?

 Zirconia arrives to your dentist’s office in a single block.
 To fabricate your custom dental crown or bridge, a special machine called a computerized cutting machine (CAD CAM) is used to cut and shape the zirconia to fit over your tooth or teeth.